 - The working environment varies according to duties and can include a plant floor, office, workshop or laboratory.

-- Most manufacturing systems engineers spend the majority of their time in the production area, where working conditions are dictated by the type of product being manufactured.
+- Most manufacturing systems engineers spend most of their time in the production area, where working conditions are dictated by the type of product being manufactured.
 The area may be clean, bright and airy, or noisy and dirty.

 - Depending on your duties, you may need to wear protective gear, including a safety helmet and glasses.